SalwaSh/AI312-Lemmatization-Stemming-Tasks/README.md

 ## Overview

-Computational Morphology
-What is Morphology?
+**What is Morphology?**
 Morphology studies the internal structure of words, how words are built up from smaller meaningful units called “morpheme”.

-Morphemes is the  smallest (meaningful / grammatical) parts of words. such as  dogs
+- such as  "dogs":
- 2 morphemes, ‘dog’ and ‘s’
+  - 2 morphemes, ‘dog’ and ‘s’.
- ● ‘s’ is a plural marker of nouns
+  - ‘s’ is a plural marker of nouns.

 For many NLP tasks, it is desirable to remove inflectional morphology (which does not change the meaning or part of speech of words) but leave derivational morphology behind.

- ● For example, in information retrieval if you search for "repurpose" you probable also want to return "repurposing", "repurposes", and "repurposed" but probably not purpose.
+For example, in information retrieval if you search for "repurpose" you probable also want to return "repurposing", "repurposes", and "repurposed" but probably not purpose.

- ● To do this, data may be normalized using:
+To do this, data may be normalized using:
- ○ stemming (which “chops off ” inflectional affixes to yield a “stem”) or ○ lemmatization (which returns the “dictionary” form i.e. “lemma” of a word)
+- **stemming** (which “chops off ” inflectional affixes to yield a “stem”) or
+- **lemmatization** (which returns the “dictionary” form i.e. “lemma” of a word)

 <table>
   <thead>